columbia/VIA/README.md

 ### 2.4 Running the VM and Benchmarks

-Due to license contraints, we are not able to provide source code of ACCA software stacks for you to compile and install on the N1SDP.
+Due to license contraints, we are not able to provide the source code of ACCA software stacks for you to compile and install on the N1SDP.
 They are preinstalled on the N1SDP, including modified RMM, TF-A, CCA KVM and CCA QEMU, for running the benchmarks.

 RMM and TF-A are automatically loaded from the board when the machine powered up and the kernel will be loaded by GRUB.

 #### 2.4.1 Choosing the Kernel

-In the GRUB menu, you should see five (5) entries as explained below:
+In the GRUB menu, you should see four (4) entries as explained below:

 ```
 Ubuntu                            # DO NOT USE, Ubuntu stock kernel, incompatible with ACCA